Do you feel burned out at work? Do you want to take a sabbatical and travel?

 Now we shift to the U.S. — what do we owe here?

-We know we get $202,600 from the Foreign Earned Income Exclusion for married filing jointly.
-We use the stacking rule to calculate: “whatever total taxes you would have paid WITHOUT the Foreign Earned Income Exclusion” MINUS “whatever taxes you would have paid ON the earned income excluded by the Foreign Earned Income Exclusion.”
+We know we get $215,200 from the Foreign Earned Income Exclusion for married filing joint.
+We use the stacking rule: “whatever total taxes you would have paid WITHOUT the Foreign Earned Income Exclusion” MINUS “whatever taxes you would have paid ON the earned income excluded by the Foreign Earned Income Exclusion.”

 What taxes do we owe WITHOUT the Foreign Earned Income Exclusion?